All the best beaches in Costa Rica are right here on our list. Discover which part of Costa Rica has the best beaches in this article.

-Along the beach, you can go horseback riding, canopy touring and sport fishing.
+Along the beach, you can go horseback riding, canopy tours, and sport fishing.

 Getting to Samara Beach is easy.
-From San Jose, you can fly into the nearest domestic airport which is found in Nosara.
+From San Jose, you can fly to the nearest domestic airport, which is found in Nosara.
 From there, Samara Beach is only a 20-minute drive away.